 Golfers can enjoy two courses in Solana Beach – the Lomas Santa Fe Country Club (private) and the Lomas Santa Fe Executive Golf Course, which is public.
 You’ll also find excellent courses nearby in Del Mar (e.g., Torrey Pines) and Rancho Santa Fe, most of which are private and expensive.

-There are a few brand new homes as well as a large mix of bungalow and cottage style properties, as well as a mix of contemporary, traditional, Spanish and other housing styles that defy classification; a drive through town will often show a good number of remodels taking place to take advantage of the views.
-Be aware that residents, and the town, are especially concerned about preserving views; you will likely be required to show the silhouettes and elevations of any planned remodels and additions using C-Story Poles in the event your neighbor’s views could be potentially obstructed.
+You may find a few brand new home here and there, as well as a large mix of bungalow and cottage style properties.
+You’ll also see contemporary, traditional, Spanish and other housing styles that defy classification.
+A drive through town will often show remodels taking place to take advantage of the views.
+Be aware that residents, and the town, are especially concerned about preserving views.
+You will likely be required to show the silhouettes and elevations of any planned remodels and additions using C-Story Poles in the event your neighbor’s views could be potentially obstructed.

 The Solana Beach real estate market traditionally does not have a large inventory of homes.
 Combined with the location, the beach life, and area amenities, this results in Solana Beach being one of the more expensive communities on the coast in San Diego County behind Del Mar and La Jolla, and neighboring Rancho Santa Fe, the most expensive.

 Solana Beach offers a wonderful seaside lifestyle and ambiance, with plentiful shopping, good schools, varied dining, and beautiful beaches just 30 minutes or less to downtown San Diego on the freeway (non-rush hour).
 The location allows residents offer easy access to shopping and other amenities in neighboring Del Mar and La Jolla, and the local train station, with both commuter rail and Amtrak trains, gives you the option of visiting downtown San Diego, North County, and Los Angeles in a little over 2 hours.
-This high quality of life may come at a hefty price, depending on the house, but more reasonably so than in its 3 closest neighbors – Del Mar, La Jolla and Rancho Santa Fe.
+This high quality of life may come at a hefty price, depending on the house, but more reasonably so than its 3 closest neighbors – Del Mar, La Jolla and Rancho Santa Fe.